gizmodesbois/notifications-provide/README.md

 You have to add the `NotificationsProvider` component to the root of your React component tree .
 It will provide you a method inside the tree to use the notifications.

 ```
-import { NotificationsProvider } from 'notifications-provider';
+import { NotificationsProvider } from 'react-notifications-provider';

 ReactDOM.render(
   <NotificationsProvider>